acidgenomics/r-syntactic/README.md

 ## Installation

+This package is part of the [basejump][] toolkit.
+Refer to its website for installation instructions.

 ## Overview

 [syntactic][] improves upon the `make.names()` functionality defined in base [R][], and is designed to return syntactically valid names from biological metadata.
 The package exports these primary functions: